 It’s best to get your lutein through a healthy diet with naturally occurring vitamins and antioxidants, but most of us fall short of our eating goals from time to time.
 You can use lutein supplements to boost your antioxidant levels, but consult with a doctor first to determine your nutritional needs and establish a dietary plan.

 A Harvard University study by Dr. Johanna Seddon found patients who took low doses of lutein supplements per day had up to a 43 percent lower chance for AMD — even with relatively low dosages.
 People who take these supplements should do so along with a meal containing a small amount of fatty food like olive oil to maximize absorption.

-According to the Macular Degeneration Association, the following foods are high in lutein and other antioxidants like zeaxanthin that help boost your vision and reduce the free radicals caused by oxidation.
-Many also serve as anti-inflammatories and can lower your risk for cancer.
+According to the Macular Degeneration Association, the following foods are high in lutein and other antioxidants like zeaxanthin that help boost your vision and reduce the free radicals caused by oxidation and many serve as anti-inflammatories.

 Here's a list of lutein-containing foods in order from the highest concentration of lutein to the lowest.

 The “eye vitamin” offers a wide range of benefits, including: